-The United States workplace safety laws were still in their developing stages in 1900.
-Each of the many states was weighing the need to protect workers but had great variations in terms of measures taken to safeguard workers.
-Though some laws were passed, their enforcement was quite uneven, and workers were often left exposed to dangerous working conditions based on the different industries.
+The United States’ workplace safety laws were still in their early stages of development in 1900.
+Each of the many states was weighing the need to protect workers, but there were significant variations in the measures taken to safeguard them.
+Although some laws were passed, their enforcement was uneven, and workers were often left exposed to hazardous working conditions, varying by industry.

 Did States Fail to Pass Safety Laws, and They Lacked Public Support?